 Our medical staff helps clients safely and comfortably eliminate drugs and alcohol from their bodies with research-backed medications to ease withdrawal symptoms.
 Our 24/7 medical team monitors vital signs around the clock and attends to any discomfort.

 Our residential treatment program allows clients to take a step away from their daily lives to focus on recovery.
 While living in home-like residences, clients participate in daily treatment activities like individual and group therapy as well as experiential approaches.

 Our outpatient drug rehab helps clients ease back into their daily lives with continued clinical and peer support.
 Clients can address triggers they encounter in their jobs, school, relationships and social lives with the help of our outpatient treatment team.
+(Mississippi location only)